 Tax brackets exist as a 'use it or lose it' opportunity.
 That is, if you don't fill up the tax bracket with income in the current year, that bracket is lost forever!

-Other than working more to create more income, how can you "use" the rest of the bracket in a lower income year?
-Fortunately, there are far better ways than assuming that you're able (or willing) to work more.
+Besides working more to create more income, how can you "use" the rest of the bracket in a lower-income year?
+Fortunately, there are far better ways than assuming you can (or are willing) to work more.

 For example, a great tool to create income is a Roth conversion.